 Mark Anspach

 Mark Anspach is an American anthropologist and social theorist based in Europe.
 He is the author of Vengeance in Reverse and the editor of The Oedipus Casebook as well as Oedipus Unbound, a collection of essays by René Girard.
-He has contributed to many collective works, from Violence and the Sacred in the Modern World (1992) to the recent Violence and the Sacred in the Ancient Near East and Religion, History and Place in the Origin of Settled Life.
+He has contributed to many collective works, from Violence and the Sacred in the Modern World (1992) to Violence and the Sacred in the Ancient Near East and Religion, History and Place in the Origin of Settled Life.

 He has also written or edited a number of books in French, including À charge de revanche: Figures élémentaires de la réciprocité, which was translated in Italy, Brazil, and Japan.
 Altogether, his books and shorter writings have appeared in nine languages.